Lab Testing for the Functional and Holistic Health Practitioner

 Posted by Andrea Nakayama

-More often than not, coaches and clinicians exploring Full Body Systems, our 10-month training in the science and art of the Functional Nutrition practice, want to know if I’m going to teach them how to read labs inside the program.
+More often than not, coaches and clinicians studying in Full Body Systems, our 10-month training in the science and art of the Functional Nutrition practice, want to know if I’m going to teach them how to read labs inside the program.

 The short answer is yes.
 But the long answer is yes, but…

-Here’s the deal: Many practitioners – even the ones who are not doctors or licenced in some other way – are wandering around with a misconception that they’re supposed to know all about lab results.
+Here’s the deal: Many holistic health practitioners – especially those who are not doctors or licensed in some other way – are wandering around with the misconception that they’re supposed to know how to read lab results.
 They may even feel like a “fake” or a failure, or that they’re losing their cutting edge if they can’t order or understand lab work.
 But that’s just not the case.

 In fact, if the problems we’re seeing in healthcare, either at an individual or population level, were solved by seeing the whole picture identified in a set of labs, then we wouldn’t have so many people who are sick and not getting better!